sukanto-m/santa-local-ai/README.md

 ## ✨ Features

 - 🌍 **Real-time Santa tracking** - See exactly where Santa is on Christmas Eve
-- 📍 **Location-based perspective** - Calculate Santa's distance from YOUR location
+- 📍 **Location-based perspective** - Calculate Santa's distance from YOUR location (opt-in only, with your explicit consent)
 - 🤖 **AI-powered messages** - Get personalized greetings from Santa using Ollama + Llama 3.2
 - 🎨 **Beautiful animations** - Twinkling stars, bouncing sleigh, festive visuals
 - 🔒 **100% Local & Private** - No external API calls, all processing on your machine